pdemeulenaer/cicd-databricks-github/README.md

 * [Done] Look for a way to trigger jobs from Airflow (follow the example from the Databricks documentation: https://docs.databricks.com/dev-tools/data-pipelines.html)

+* Use a pool for clusters to keep them alive between tasks within a job

 * Add a folder to contain development notebooks

 * Put all functions into a utils.py module that we can refer to in any file.